Jonathan Maberry: Other work

 Maberry is a speaker for the National Writers Union, a writing mentor for the Horror Writers Association and the Mystery Writers of America, a member of the International Thriller Writers and president of the NJ-PA Chapter of the Horror Writers Association.

 Maberry is also a contributing editor for The Big Thrill, the monthly newsletter of the International Thriller Writers, and a founding partner of The Liars Club, a networking group of professionals in publishing and other aspects of entertainment.

 Personal life

 Maberry holds an 8th degree black belt in Shinowara-ryu Jujutsu.
 In 2004 he was inducted into the Martial Arts Hall of Fame.

 Awards

+Maberry has won or been nominated for 17 Bram Stoker Awards between 2006 & 2021 in a variety of categories.